rosbit/go-epy/README.md

 [Starlark in Go](https://github.com/google/starlark-go), a Python-like script language, is an interpreter for Starlark implemented in pure Go.

-`go-epy` is a package extending the starlark-go and make it a **pragmatic embedding** language.
+`go-epy` is a package extending the starlark-go and making it a **pragmatic embedding** language.
-With some helper functions proviced by `go-epy`, calling Golang functions or modules from Starlark, or calling Starlark functions from Golang are both very simple.
+With some helper functions provided by `go-epy`, calling Golang functions or modules from Starlark, or calling Starlark functions from Golang are both very simple.
 So, with the help of `go-epy`, starlark-go can be looked as **an embedding Python**.